qtabs/abrainphackproject/README.md

 - Implement the analysis pipelines for the rest of the studies using the library
 - Compute *phail* for all the papers in dataset
 - Produce summary plots and quick field-level patterns
-- Explore the automatic extraction of the processing pipelines from papers using LLMs
 - Write the draft of the results and discussion sections of the manuscript
 - Prepare the slides for the project presentations